Spotlighting Audio and Video Content

-This is the first in a series of spotlight posts for audio and/or video content in the genealogy and family history world.
+This is the first in a series of posts for audio and/or video content in the genealogy and family history world.

 The amount of knowledge and entertainment that can be accessed from online audio and video content is staggering.
 Search for virtually any topic and you are likely to find a Podcast or YouTube video on the subject.
 Webinars are a great teaching medium and many genealogy societies provide this service for free to members or for a limited time to non-members.